 Traffic records also contain information on a variety of infractions, including speeding tickets and other moving violations, traffic accidents in which the driver was at fault, criminal DUI convictions, vehicular manslaughter convictions, records of online remediation classes, and infraction points.

 Traffic records are a matter of public record in most states.
 The tools available on this site can help you locate traffic records quickly and easily.

 Traffic records are important for a variety of reasons.
 You may wish to check your own traffic record to make sure it's accurate.
 Insurance companies use traffic records to set your premiums.
 And some jobs may require a clean traffic record.

 It's important to make sure your own traffic record is accurate.
 Many drivers want to check their traffic records to confirm they don't list violations the driver never committed, or that the driver has been credited for participating in remedial driver programs.
 This can make a big difference in your car insurance premiums.

 Actuaries for insurance companies use traffic records for statistical purposes in order to determine premium costs.
 They can also use the information to determine what your car insurance will cost.

-State DMV offices are required to check traffic records of new applicants to be sure they don't have a suspended license in any other state.
+Traffic records are also important in order to receive a new license.
+State DMV offices are required to check the traffic records of new applicants to make sure they don't have a suspended license in any other state.